occiware/occiware-ozwillo/README.md

 > **Note**: If you want to use the ozwl-occi-data Generic VM, you would need to connect to the Ozwillo vpn, locally modify the "MARTSERVER_URL" constant in "/org.occiware.clouddesigner.occi.linkeddata.connector/src/org/occiware/clouddesigner/occi/linkeddata/connector/LdnodeConnector.java" to the IP address of the VM, and then, when you've started the CloudDesigner ("Guest Eclipse") and opened the Docker config model, complete the following fields in the properties of the VM box: IP Adress, SSH Key, SSH User.
 Then do as detailed for the local VirtualBox VM.

+> **Note**: If you want to use the IoT extension, you will need to use the ozwl-occi-data Generic VM : see above for instructions.

 > **Note**: If you want to use the OW2 Open Stack VM, in the Docker Studio on said VM (linkeddatadevlocal in the ozwillo-datacore-cluster.docker configuration), first set its "username" and "password" attributes (if you don't have any, you must ask 0W2 at https://jira.ow2.org/browse/SERVICEDESK ).
 Then do as detailed for the local VirtualBox VM.

 ## Testing the project